ProseMirror/prosemirror-tables/README.md

 tables.

-The top-level directory contains a `demo.js` and `index.html`, which can be built with `npm run build` to show a simple demo of how the module can be used.
+The top-level directory contains a `demo.js` and `index.html`, which can be built with `npm run build_demo` to show a simple demo of how the module can be used.

 ## Documentation